luandretta/network/TESTING.md

 ## USER STORIES TESTING

-The implemented User Stories were tested and listed bellow:
+The implemented User Stories were tested during the development of this project and also after it was finished with the below user acceptance testing:

+Check out the video with some tests by clicking [here](documentation/video/test.mp4).

 ### New Site Users